-Universal Print is a new feature which is currently in preview – so you’ll need to have an eligible subscription already.
-At the moment that includes Microsoft 365 subscriptions (E3/A3 and E5/A5), Windows 10 Enterprise E3/E5, and Windows 10 Education A3/A5.
+Universal Print is the new way to cloud print from your devices.
 It replaces Hybrid Cloud Print and is a lot easier to set up and manage.
 You’ll need your devices to be connected to Azure AD (either domain joined or hybrid joined, or registered).

 The idea is that printer manufacturers will produce UP Ready printers in the future, which register with Universal Print directly and don’t need any sort of proxy or connector, however as we don’t have any of these devices yet we just need to install a connector onto a Windows 10 PC or Windows 2016/2019 Server.
 It doesn’t have to be at the same physical site as the printers you want to publish, it could be a virtual machine in Azure, so long as it has network connectivity to your legacy printers (e.g. VPN), however the printers do need to be installed onto this machine unfortunately.